2019 Mountain Folk Festival special guest caller!

 A weekend of folk dancing and music for middle and high school youth dance groups to gather and share.
 Groups prepare in advance by learning the festival dances on their own, then we fine-tune and practice the dances together.
 It’s a great opportunity to meet other young folks who love traditional music and dance, supported by skilled dance leaders and fabulous musicians.
 In the evenings, the larger community is invited to dance with them and enjoy their performances!

-Young Dancers from 4th grade through high school who come in dance groups from their school or other group, having learned the required dances, accompanied by their dance leader/teacher and chaperones.
+Young Dancers from 4th grade through high school who come in dance groups from their school or other organization, having practiced and learned the required dances, accompanied by their dance leader/teacher and chaperones.

-Most activities are held in Seabury Center or close by, on Berea College campus.
+Most activities are held in Seabury Center or close by, on the Berea College campus, in Berea, Kentucky.